tdkehoe/iam/README.md

-# IAM
+# Editing the IAM repo

-Michelle Tompkins Kaufman is the owner of this repository.
-Assign pull requests to @mekaufman.
+Michelle Kaufman owns this repo.
+You can assign pull-requests to `@mekaufman`, or any of the core docs team members.
+Find me on Slack or send me an email and I can give you access.